 Makhachkala - Moscow

 After breakfast, visit the colorful bazaar of Makhachkala where people from all over the country join to sell their goods.
-Later on will have cooking-class in traditional cuisine restaurant and have lunch there.
+Later on will explore city center of Mahachkala and try the traditional cuisine in local restaurant.
 After, we will head to the airport of Makhachkala to catch the flight to Moscow.
-On arrival in Moscow, connect to your International flight that same evening or first hours on Sep.
-25th OR extend your stay in Moscow and Russia.
+On arrival in Moscow’s Vnukovo airport, connect to your International flight that same evening or first hours on Sep.
+24th by Turkish Air OR extend your stay in Moscow and Russia.
 (B,L)

 Remark: 4 days - 3 nights Post or Pre tour of Moscow is available as an extension.
 Feel free to inquire.

 We (STS) reserve the right to change hotels, restaurants or the order of activities if/as needed